Your Success Lies In What You Do Daily

 4. Get Around a Group or a Community for Support and Encouragement

 creates belief.
-The power of association helps turn a new habit into a permanent behaviour.
+The power of association helps turn a new habit into a permanent behavior.
 Success

 is yours if you choose.